jmb6/ugoira-convert/readme.md

 It currently supports the following features:

-- Downloading from pixiv by artwork ID or URL.
+- Downloading and converting from pixiv by artwork ID or URL.
 - Converting to WebM.
 - Converting to Gif.
+- Converting from local PixivUtil2 .ugoira file.
-- Converting from local ugoira files (zip + json file).
+- Converting from local zip + json file.

 # Dependencies